Breast Cancer Treatment in Dublin, GA

 Surgery of this type focuses on conserving as much of the breast as possible.
-These surgical procedures remove only a part of the breast depending upon the tumor size, location and other factors.
+These surgical procedures remove only a part of the breast depending on the tumor size, location, and other factors.
 The procedures include:

 - Lumpectomy.
 This surgical procedure removes just the breast lump (tumor) and normal tissue surrounding it.
 Follow-up radiation therapy is generally administered.